jhpyle/docassemble/_docs/config.md

 ## <a name="error notification email"></a>E-mail address to which error messages shall be sent

-If `error notification email` is set to an e-mail address, then if any user sees an error message, the server will try to send an e-mail notification to this e-mail address.
+If `error notification email` is set to an e-mail address or a list of e-mail addresses, then if any user sees an error message, the server will try to send an e-mail notification to this e-mail address (or addresses).
 If possible, the e-mail will contain the error message.

+{% highlight yaml %}
+error notification email:
+  - jsmith@example.com
+  - tjoseph@example.com
+{% endhighlight %}

 Information about errors is also available in the [Logs].